 Company responsibility was the topic for March.
 We asked over 27,000 people worldwide to select the top three most important responsibilities for companies today.
 The three most important were providing good jobs for people (47%), producing good quality products or services (41%) and being environmentally responsible (37%).

-For April, we discovered that savers just outnumber fun-lovers internationally, asking people in 22 countries if they want to “enjoy life today and worry about savings and investments later”.
+For April, we discovered that savers just outnumber fun-lovers internationally, asking people in 22 regions if they want to “enjoy life today and worry about savings and investments later”.
 We found that women are more likely to be savings-minded, and that twenty-somethings beat teenagers on highest percentage of fun-lovers.
-Out of all the countries surveyed, Hong Kong was the only country where over half of the online population favored saving today.
+Out of all the regions surveyed, Hong Kong was the only region where over half of the online population favored saving today.

 In May, we studied which countries have the biggest percentage of pet owners, and what kind of pets were the most popular.
 Among the results were that over half of people internationally have a pet living with them, and that Argentina, Mexico and Brazil have the highest percentage of pet-owners, while Asians are least likely to own a pet.

 For the month of June, we asked participants how strongly they agree or disagree that “to me, it is important to always be reachable, wherever I am”.
 Nearly half (42%) of the connected population internationally firmly agreed with the “always reachable” mindset, while 11% firmly disagreed.
 Germany, Sweden, Canada and Netherlands had the highest level of disagreement with the importance of being always reachable.